 Here at Quobyte we are obsessed with storage!
 For that reason, we decided to create a short introduction to software storage so that you can get more familiar with it.
 We have broken down this series of articles into topics so that you can gradually learn about the concepts, protocols, and technologies in enterprise storage.

-If you are entirely new to enterprise storage, we recommend starting with the first section, which focuses on general enterprise storage.
+If you are entirely new to enterprise storage, we recommend starting with the first section, which focuses on general storage.
 Once you have a general idea of software storage, we recommend exploring the File Systems or Protocols used to manage data.
 Then, you can learn about taking a storage solution to scale with our scalability articles.
-Last but not least, you can explore data protection, which is one of the most important aspects of a good software storage solution.
+Next, you can explore data protection, which is one of the most important aspects of a good software storage solution.
 Lastly, you can explore storage for Kubernetes.

 If you find this content useful and would like to see more, or if you have any questions or general feedback, please fill out our Storage 101 Feedback form, and we will try our best to get back to you as soon as possible.
 Also, if you want to learn more about Quobyte, please visit our resources page, where you will find case studies, videos, whitepapers, and more!
 You can also visit our Quobyte’s Blog page to catch up on our latest blogs.